afni/afni_ci_test_data/README.md

     local
 ```

-3. Copy the sample data into the test data tree (you will need to modify the directory path below, be careful with trailing slashes):
+3. Copy the sample data into the test data tree.
+You will need to modify the directory path that contains a datestamp below and be careful with trailing slashes:

 ```